Capitalization at Subsidiary Level

 Breakdown of Capitalization

-The amount of adjusted solvency capital exceeded the economic capital in If P&C, whereas in Mandatum Life, the adjusted solvency capital was slightly below the economic capital.
-During the year, the amount of adjusted solvency capital in If P&C increased to EUR 3,090 million (EUR 2,854 million at the end of 2011), and in Mandatum Life, adjusted solvency capital increased to EUR 1,076 million (EUR 925 million at the end of 2011).
-In both companies, good result and positive change in fair value reserve were strengthening capitalization which was partly offset by changes in liability side adjustments due to lower interest rates.
+The amount of adjusted solvency capital exceeded the economic capital both in If P&C and in Mandatum Life.
+During the year, the amount of adjusted solvency capital in If P&C increased to EUR 3,706 million (EUR 3,090 million at the end of 2012), and in Mandatum Life, adjusted solvency capital increased to EUR 1,492 million (EUR 1,076 million at the end of 2012).
+In both companies good fair value results and increase in interest rates strengthened the capitalization which was partly offset by paid dividends to the parent company.

 Regulatory Solvency Assessment